 The Academy of American Poets is the largest membership-based nonprofit organization fostering an appreciation for contemporary poetry and supporting American poets.
 For over three generations, the Academy has connected millions of people to great poetry through programs such as National Poetry Month, the largest literary celebration in the world; Poets.org, the Academy’s popular website; American Poets, a biannual literary journal; and an annual series of poetry readings and special events.
 Since its founding, the Academy has awarded more money to poets than any other organization.

-This $1,000 award recognizes a published translation of poetry from any language into English.
-Founded in 1976, the award was originally biennial.
-It has been given annually since 1984.
+This $1,000 award recognizes a poetry collection translated from any language into English and published in the previous calendar year.
+Established in 1976, it is given annually.
 A noted translator chooses the winning book.

 The James Laughlin Award is given to recognize and support a poet's second book.
 It is the only second-book award for poetry in the United States.
 Offered since 1954, the award was endowed in 1995 by a gift to the Academy from the Drue Heinz Trust.